LivePersonInc/knowledge-center-archive/_release/November 2020/week-of-november-2nd.md

 ## [Back-end messaging server]  Send PCS only if conversation is ever assigned to a human agent
 ### Type: New feature (UMS 4.0)

-**Available to all customers:** yes (if both feature flag and AC feature are enabled) This feature will send the PCS only if the conversation is ever assigned to a human agent.
-It is configurable for accounts using the AC feature.
+**Available to all customers:** yes
+This feature will send the PCS only if the conversation is ever assigned to a human agent.
 To configure, please contact your LivePerson account team.

 ## [Back-end messaging server]  Return 403 on connection attempt - when async-messaging features if OFF
 ### Type: Enhancement (UMS 4.0)